DeMiro5001/Yunohost_Gotify_Notifications/README.md

 ## Usage :
   * You need at least one gotify instance.
   * You can have multiple servers sending notifications to one gotify instance.
 You don't need to install gotify on every server, just this app.
-  * This app can be installed once, for now, on the same server.
+  * This app can be installed multiple times on the same server so it can send notifications to more than one gotify instance.
-  *

 ## Screenshots :